mendhak/gpslogger/README.md

 ![Oauth settings](assets/osm_oauth_settings.png)

-After registering the application, you will receive a 'Consumer Key' and a 'Consumer Secret'.
+After registering the application, you will receive a Client ID.
-Place the keys in OSMJob.java and OpenStreetMapManager.java.
+Place the keys in OpenStreetMapManager#getOpenStreetMapClientID().
+If you used your own custom scheme, replace the value in AndroidManifest.xml and OpenStreetMapManager#getOpenStreetMapRedirect()

 ### Dropbox Setup (Optional)